Train Reinforcement Learning Agents

 When validating your agent, consider checking how your agent handles the following:

 Changes to simulation initial conditions — To change the model initial conditions, modify the reset function for the environment.
-For example reset functions, see Create MATLAB Environment Using Custom Functions, Create Custom MATLAB Environment from Template, and Create Simulink Reinforcement Learning Environments.
+For example reset functions, see Create Custom Environment Using Step and Reset Functions, Create Custom Environment from Class Template, and Create Custom Simulink Environments.

 Mismatches between the training and simulation environment dynamics — To check such mismatches, create test environments in the same way that you created the training environment, modifying the environment behavior.